Forced marriage: Somalia

-The "Sexual Intercourse Related Crimes Bill" proposed in August 2020 would allow both child marriage and forced marriage.
-The new bill “risks legitimizing child marriage, among other alarming practices,” U.N. human rights chief Michelle Bachelet said.
+The "Sexual Intercourse Related Crimes Bill" proposed in August 2020 in Somalia would allow both child marriage and forced marriage.
+The new bill "risks legitimizing child marriage, among other alarming practices," U.N. human rights chief Michelle Bachelet said.
 Thousands of people in Somalia circulated a petition against the bill, including representatives of the Mogadishu-based Elman Peace and Human Rights Center.
-More than 45% of young women in Somalia marry or are “in union” before age 18.
+More than 45% of young women in Somalia marry or are "in union" before the age of 18.

 South Africa

 In South Africa, ukuthwala is the practice of abducting young girls and forcing them into marriage, often with the consent of their parents.
 The practice occurs mainly in rural parts of South Africa, in particular the Eastern Cape and KwaZulu-Natal.
 The girls who are involved in this practice are frequently under-aged, including some as young as eight.
 The practice received negative publicity, with media reporting in 2009 that more than 20 Eastern Cape girls are forced to drop out of school every month because of ukuthwala.